buhbz/BEEPM/README.md

 A work-in-progress rhythm analysis tool designed for osu!standard players who want to understand and improve their tapping consistency, stream control, and stamina.

+## What is BEEPM?

+BEEPM is a console-based stream BPM and rhythm analyzer for osu! players.

+It lets you:

+* Perform tap-based BPM tests to measure your streaming speed.

+* Track timing intervals and compute an average BPM based on actual tap consistency.

+* Visualize your performance with a simple ASCII graph showing BPM fluctuation over time.

+* Unlike other single-purpose BPM testers, BEEPM aims to become a full training and analysis toolkit — blending timing precision, feedback, and data visualization for serious rhythm improvement.

 ## ⚡ Current Features